WalrusRPG/WalrusRPG/README.md

 A J-RPG engine for the TI-Nspire.
 There's still a lot of work before anything works.

 ## Getting the code wih Git
-To have the whole WRPG source code and its dependancies, and be able to compile and rock on, you have two options : using `--recursive` to download the whole repo and sub-modules or downloading the moduels after cloning the repo :
+To have the whole WRPG source code and its source code dependancies (like tinySTL), and be able to compile and rock on, you have two options : using `--recursive` to download the whole repo and sub-modules or downloading the moduels after cloning the repo :

 ```bash
 # Download the whole repo and its submodules in one step